 If the above options are too strong for your skin, you need to try Juice Beauty Blemish Clearing Serum.
-With 0.75 percent salicylic acid, it's milder than the 2 percent products—but still potent enough to give you great exfoliation, anti-acne and brightening effects.
+With 0.75 percent salicylic acid, it's mild in strength—but will still give you gentle exfoliation, anti-acne and brightening effects.
 You don't need to have blemishes to benefit from this!

 Éminence Clear Skin Willow Bark Booster-Serum

-Éminence Clear Skin Willow Bark Booster-Serum is another all-natural option, with willow bark extract in a serum format.
-Although it's geared at "problem skin," I think this would be gentle enough for all skin types.
+Éminence Clear Skin Willow Bark Booster-Serum is another mild, all-natural option, with an undisclosed percentage of willow bark extract in a serum format.
+Although it's geared at "problem skin," I think this would easily be gentle enough for all skin.

 How to Use Salicylic Acid